Things to Do in Lincolnton

 With majestic mountains on the west and Lake Norman on the east, Lincolnton offers activities and experiences to satisfy everyone.
 Our slogan, "Near the Mountains, Near the City, Near Perfect" rings true once you visit this delightful city of 10,000.

 Incorporated in 1785, Lincolnton is the second oldest town west of the Catawba River.
 Our heritage is rich.
-History buffs will relish the opportunity to visit numerous Revolutionary War and Civil War sites, and a stroll down our tree-lined streets reveals no shortage of historic homes from the nineteenth century.
+History buffs will relish the opportunity to visit Revolutionary War sites and a stroll down our tree-lined streets reveals no shortage of historic homes from the nineteenth century.
 Over 200 years of history are just waiting to be discovered!

 Lincolnton is equally acclaimed for its diverse array of cultural activities.
 The sheer number of such opportunities is remarkable for a community of Lincolnton's size.

-Thanks to the creative vision and dedicated efforts of countless volunteers, Lincolnton is the host of historical celebrations and community theater productions, literary, art, and photography competitions, North Carolina Symphony concerts and Broadway entertainers, and regional and local performers year-round.
+Thanks to the creative vision and dedicated efforts of countless volunteers, Lincolnton is the host of literary, art, and photography exhibits & competitions, community theater productions, historical celebrations, and concerts featuring national, regional, and local performers year-round.

-The Lincoln Cultural Center, Arts Council of Lincoln County, Lincoln Theatre Guild are just a few of the organizations creating a vibrant arts & culture environment in the City of Lincolnton.
+The Lincoln Cultural Center, Arts Council of Lincoln County, Lincoln County Historical Association, and Lincoln Theatre Guild are just a few of the organizations creating a vibrant arts & culture environment in the City of Lincolnton.

 Enjoy the Lincolnton Food, Wine, & Brewfest each spring.
 Tap your feet and clap your hands at the Alive After Five concert series in summer.